 In terms of shirts we recommend 5 x long sleeve shirt and 1 x short sleeve shirt, however, this more dependent on how many times you want to wash your clothes.
-The ideal fabric is a lightweight, breathable and super quick-drying polyester, nylon or merino is best.
+The ideal fabric is a lightweight, breathable and super quick-drying polyester, nylon or merino.
 Make sure your shirts are not cotton as cotton holds moisture and is slow drying.

 Another important factor is your trousers.
-You’ll ideally want at least two pairs and these will need to be warm, but maneuverable.
-For general wear and maneuverability, Moleskin trousers are ideal.
-Orvis moleskin pants are our favourite, however, Canterbury of New Zealanddo a good pair also.
+You’ll ideally want at least two pairs and these will need to be warm, but manoeuvrable.
+For general wear and manoeuvrability, Moleskin trousers are ideal.
+Orvis moleskin pants are our favourite, however, Canterbury of New Zealand do a good pair also.

 For cold climates like Antarctica, an insulation fleece layer is very important.
 Ideally you’ll bring one mid-weight fleece, jacket or parka top.
 This is your second layer and is used to go over your base layer or, if it’s a slightly warmer day, as a standalone layer that can be worn over your t-shirt (good indoor option).

 Insulation fleeces that use Polartec materials are the best option.
 Typically, Polartec fleeces come in 100s, 200s or 300s.
 300 is the heaviest, but usually the best weight in the cold Antarctica conditions.